 - Locate the low-pressure port.
 This is where you add A/C refrigerant on a Mazda 5.
-There is a low-pressure port and high-pressure port.
-The connectors that come with the AC recharge kits will only fit on the low-pressure port.
+There is a low-pressure port and a high-pressure port.
+The connectors with the AC recharge kits will only fit on the low-pressure port.

 - Remove the cap and connect your A/C hose to the charging port.

 - Turn on the engine and allow it to idle.
 The transmission should be in Park.

 - Turn on the A/C and set the blower fan to max.

 - Start adding refrigerant to your Mazda air conditioner system with the engine running idle.